-how to maintain water heater
+How to maintain water heater

 Plumbing

-The answer to 'how to maintain water heater' is to perform regular maintenance tasks to keep your water heater running efficiently and safely.
-This includes flushing the tank, checking the temperature and pressure relief valve, and inspecting the anode rod.
-Proper maintenance can extend the lifespan of your water heater and prevent costly repairs or replacements down the line.
+The answer to 'how to maintain water heater' is to perform regular maintenance tasks to ensure your water heater is running efficiently and safely.
+This includes flushing the tank, checking the pressure relief valve, and inspecting the anode rod.
+It's also important to monitor the temperature and pressure settings, and clean the tank's exterior and interior as needed.

 Step-by-Step Guide